kdelint/IsogenicZ/README.md

 IsogenicZ is an adapted version of the DrugZ software from the Hart Lab.
 For paired analysis such as a CRISPR drug screen, DrugZ analyses two endpoint samples per replicate as input.
 IsogenicZ uses two endpoint samples (wildtype vs. isogenic mutant) and the two corresponding t0 samples per replicate as input.
-All samples are normalized to an equal read number, and per replicate (endpoint/t0) fold changes are calculated for wildtype and isogenic mutant, and multiplied by the combined wildtype and isogenic mutant to yield t0-corrected endpoint samples.
+All samples are normalized to an equal total read number, and per replicate (endpoint/t0) fold changes are calculated for wildtype and isogenic mutant, and multiplied by the combined wildtype and isogenic mutant to yield t0-corrected endpoint samples.
 These samples are then analyzed using the standard DrugZ analysis.